b2io/base2.io/_posts/2015-06-01-shortcut-month.md

 On the flipside, if you're in a field that uses the <kbd>enter</kbd> key to submit the entry (such as Excel cells), you can generally use <kbd>alt</kbd> + <kbd>enter</kbd> to create a newline.

-#### <a name="25"></a> 6/25: Jump to Webpage Search Box
+#### <a name="25"></a> 6/25: Jump to Website Search Box

-Have you ever wondered if there is a shortcut that immediately places your cursor in a webpage's search box?
+Have you ever wondered if there is a shortcut that immediately places your cursor in a website's search box?
 Probably not, but after learning this shortcut you'll never risk wondering.

 ![Twitter search](http://i.imgur.com/xUhbXtO.png)